Pinafore/nlp-hw/tfidf/README.md

 train (first time)
 -----
 You will need update the train function to update your vocabulary and to keep track of how many times words appear in documents.

+1. count frequent bigrams
+2. merge tokens
+3. scan your documents
+4. convert documents into embeddings using the embed function
+5. Finalize your vocabs and documents

 `__call__`